Postgraduate Virtual Open Day 18 July 2018

 THE DEADLINE FOR APPLICATIONS TO THIS PROGRAMME IS FRIDAY 20TH JULY 2018.

 The Master of Research (MRes) in Finance offered by the School of Economics and Finance (SEF) is a research-oriented postgraduate programme for students who already hold an MSc in finance or a related field and who may wish to progress to doctoral study at Queen Mary (or elsewhere).
-Students build on their core postgraduate training by completing two advanced modules in macroeconomics, microeconomics, econometrics, or financial economics; and can choose from a selection of option modules that cover a range of theoretical and applied topics.
+Students build on their postgraduate training by completing two PhD-level module sequences in macroeconomics, microeconomics, econometrics, or financial economics (required for MRes Finance); covering core theories and methods as well as areas of active research in the School.
 Students also conduct original research to fulfil the substantial dissertation component of the degree, which can form the basis of later doctoral work.

 The MRes can be pursued as a stand-alone degree or as the first year of a planned PhD, and when appropriate a conditional offer of admission to the doctoral programme will be made.
 Generous financial assistance is available for candidates with demonstrated potential for a successful research career.